md-danish-lg/book-library-api/Readme.md

 # 📚 Book Library API

 A RESTful API for managing a personal book library, built with Java and Spring Boot.
 Supports full CRUD operations, genre filtering, and marking books as read.
+Includes a unit test suite written with JUnit 5, Mockito, and AssertJ.

 ## Tech Stack